jamii/jamii.github.com/_posts/2017-10-08-notes-on-codes-seminars.md

 Comments:

 * Behavioral experiment seems solid, even with small n
+* If we use true/false rather than correct/incorrect, are the results still significant? ie are they just guessing?
+* Made sure effect was replicated before using it
 * No idea how to judge fMRI analysis
 * Conclusions seem weak
 * What is a typical effect size in this sort of experiment?
 * 2013 - post-dead-salmon.
 No mention of correction for multiple comparisons.
+* Is localization legit?

 ## Paper-reading checklist